jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     def duration():
         return None

-  which gives me another :ref:`TypeError`
+  and the terminal shows a :ref:`TypeError`

   .. code-block:: python